Published on: Mar 12, 2020

 Independent and Unbiased Insight

 Whether it's for the entire organization or some departments, an internal audit provides you with an unbiased view into how effective your internal controls are.
-If your organization has limited resources and you're unable to setup an independent audit team, you could cross-train employees to audit each other's departments.
+If your organization has limited resources and you're unable to set up an independent audit team, you could cross-train employees to audit each other's departments.

 Risk Mitigation & Asset Protection

 Internal audits can help you identify gaps within your business that can be remediated to protect your assets.
 This will help senior management with identifying and prioritizing risks as well as mitigating them within your enterprise.
+Beyond identifying risks, internal auditing programs are essential for the ongoing surveillance and assurance of your business assets.
+They play a crucial role in safeguarding against threats by ensuring that your internal controls are effective and robust.

 The Bottom Line